econtract/crm/README.md

-E-Contract BVBA - Aanbieders CRM package
+E-Contract BVBA - CRM package
 =============================================

-This package offers the Laravel integration of the Aanbieders.be CRM API.
+This package offers the integration of the Aanbieders.be CRM API.
 This API can be used by partners and affiliates of Aanbieders to commonicate with the Aanbieders internal CRM system.